aaronndx/gpt2/README.md

 The project is focused on providing a clean, simple, and highly efficient framework for training and evaluating language models, incorporating modern performance optimizations and advanced training techniques inspired by the GPT-2 and GPT-3 papers.

-Besides original papers, this project also refers to lecture [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU) by Andrej Karpathy for applying training optimizations.
+Besides original papers, this project is also based on the lecture [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU) by Andrej Karpathy for initial components and applying training optimizations.

 ## Features